GeoCat/geoserver/docs/src/production/masterpassword.rst

 Changing the master password
 ----------------------------

 GeoServer has a root user configured with a master password.
-Changing that master password is also recommended to avoid security issues.
+Changing that master password is recommended to avoid security issues.

+It is also recommened to change setup the master password before you edit any other of the security setting in yous Geoserver instance.

+To change the master password, follow these steps:

 1. Go to the GeoServer administration web page at `[your GeoServer root url]/web` (for instance: `http://localhost:8080/geoserver/web`)